This post may contain affiliate links.

 I love taking my kids to the ocean, but living in the middle of the country it doesn’t happen often.

 If you dream of letting your kids build sandcastles, dig trenches or play in wet beach sand, but don’t live near the ocean, kinetic sand is the next closet thing.
+It reminds me of the consistency of wet sand.
 And you can do it at home, no travel required.

 Watch My Video Explaining How to Make Kinetic Sand: